Walton Family Foundation: Funding and activities

 In its first 30 years (1987 to 2017), the Walton Family Foundation granted $6.2 billion to approximately 6,300 grantees.
 Early efforts of the foundation included a scholarship program for Central American students to attend U.S. schools and support for single mothers.
 The foundation's giving increased with the emergence of the third generation of Waltons, and in recent years has sharpened its focus.
 Walton family members said the extra focus on giving was partly a generational shift.
 Rob Walton said that he and his siblings had focused heavily on Walmart's growth.
 However, when the newer generation began involvement in family meetings, Walmart was already a success and they turned their focus to philanthropy.
 The foundation's philanthropic efforts have mirrored the interests of the individual members of the Walton family.

 In 2018, the foundation awarded more than $595 million in grants for education, environmental and other causes.
 The foundation gave a total of $525 million in 2019.
 In 2020, the foundation said it donated $745.9 million to social and environmental causes.
 Of that, $342.2 million was awarded to projects outside of the foundation's focus areas.
 Recipients included universities, Teach for America, and UNICEF.
-Also in 2020, the foundation launched a $35 million dollar relief fund in response to the COVID-19 pandemic.
+Also in 2020, the foundation launched a $35 million relief fund in response to the COVID-19 pandemic.

 Alice Walton founded the Crystal Bridges Museum of American Art in Bentonville, which was built and curated with $1.2 billion from the foundation.
 Steuart and Tom and Olivia Walton oversaw the development of The Momentary, a contemporary art space of Crystal Bridges, with support from the foundation.

 Funding has also included improving Bentonville's infrastructure, $31 million for a food hub in Springdale, Arkansas, and support for the LGBT community.